VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What is root cause analysis?
+In science and engineering, root cause analysis is a method of problem solving used for identifying the root causes of faults or problems.
+It is widely used in IT operations, telecommunications, industrial process control, accident analysis, medicine, healthcare industry, etc.

 What are hash table collisions?
 Hash table is a data structure that uses a hash function to map elements(keys) to an index. ...
 A collision occurs when two or more elements are hashed(mapped) to same value.
 For example: Let the hash function be hash(x) = x%10.
 In this case 25 and 35 would be mapped to same value.
 Hence a collision occurs.